Jump to Navigation

 Resolving a DWLS Charge

-It's important to resolve a DWLS charge as quickly as possible to avoid further legal complications and begin the process of reinstating your license.
+It is important to resolve a DWLS charge as quickly as possible to avoid further legal complications and begin the process of reinstating your license.
 In cases where a person is unaware their license has been suspended because of a failure on their part to pay tickets or appear in court, resolving the issue is often a matter of appearing in court, clearing up tickets or other violations, and paying a fine.
-In cases where a person knowingly and intentionally drives on a suspended license, prosecutors may not be as accommodating.
+In cases where a person knowingly and intentionally drives on a suspended license, prosecutors may not be as accommodating, and they may seek a criminal conviction that could result in large fines and jail time.

-As your attorney, Philip Nathe reviews the circumstances of your case in order to identify the best options available to you.
-If you've been arrested for driving with a suspended or revoked license, contact DWLS attorney Philip Nathe today and schedule a free consultation to learn how we can help you.
+As your attorney, Philip Nathe will review the circumstances of your case in order to identify the best options available to you.
+If you have been arrested for driving with a suspended or revoked license, contact Philip Nathe today at 630-416-7600 or toll free at 888-583-6197 and schedule a free consultation to learn how we can help you.